 One of those connections is mindfulness and financial services.
 I've been in the financial planning industry for two decades: writing books and other content, editing, developing curricula and assessments, and consulting on systems, processes, and operations.
 I've watched as the industry moved from being concerned solely with the technical side of advice, to include investor behavior and investor psychology.
 I'm taking this evolution further by focusing on the advisor's way of being.
 I created Mindfulness for Financial Advisors to teach advisors the inner skills they need to connect with themselves and better connect with the families they serve.

 My primary concern—no matter who I'm guiding— is to help them develop the inner resources they need to face challenging times and ordinary times.
 These resources include self-awareness, resilience, inner and outer listening, a healthy, intentional identity that is aligned with behavior, and an expansive capacity to sit with uncertainty, ambiguity, and change.

 I speak at all kinds of events for educators, parents, and financial advisors, and I'm in my third and final year as the Public Member of the Board of Advisors of the Institute for Divorce Financial Analysts (IDFA).
 I continue to write books for CEOs and thought leaders in a variety of industries, as I still enjoy it after two decades.
 It never gets old!

 Of everything I do, my favorite activity is leading daylong silent retreats, as I get to watch as the practice of the participants deepens and their capacity broadens, real time.

-Mary lives in Jupiter, Florida with her CFP-husband, their daughter, Mary's mother, one geriatric retired racing greyhound, and two black foster-failure cats.
+I live in Jupiter, Florida with my CFP®-husband, our daughter, my mother, one geriatric retired racing greyhound, and two black foster-failure cats.